Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/13041.png){ #fig:13041 width=75% }

 These three performance measures of tubes are subject to change from tube to tube (just as β ratios between two \"identical\" bipolar transistors are never precisely the same) and between different operating conditions.
 This variability is due partly to the unavoidable nonlinearities of electron tubes and partly due to how they are defined.
 Even supposing the existence of a perfectly linear tube, it will be impossible for all three of these measures to be constant over the allowable ranges of operation.
-Consider a tube that _perfectly_ regulates current at any given amount of grid voltage (like a bipolar transistor with an absolutely constant β): that tube\'s plate resistance _must_ vary with plate voltage, because plate current will not change even though plate voltage does.
+Consider a tube that _perfectly_ regulates current at any given amount of grid voltage (like a bipolar transistor with an absolutely constant β): that tube's plate resistance _must_ vary with plate voltage, because plate current will not change even though plate voltage does.

 Nevertheless, tubes were (and are) rated by these values at given operating conditions, and may have their characteristic curves published just like transistors.

 ## [[Ionization (gas-filled) tubes]{#xtocid15706708}]

-So far, we\'ve explored tubes which are totally \"evacuated\" of all gas and vapor inside their glass envelopes, properly known as _vacuum tubes_.
+So far, we've explored tubes which are totally \"evacuated\" of all gas and vapor inside their glass envelopes, properly known as _vacuum tubes_.
 With the addition of certain gases or vapors, however, tubes take on significantly different characteristics, and are able to fulfill certain special roles in electronic circuits.

 When a high enough voltage is applied across a distance occupied by a gas or vapor, or when that gas or vapor is heated sufficiently, the electrons of those gas molecules will be stripped away from their respective nuclei, creating a condition of _ionization_.
-Having freed the electrons from their electrostatic bonds to the atoms\' nuclei, they are free to migrate in the form of a current, making the ionized gas a relatively good conductor of electricity.
+Having freed the electrons from their electrostatic bonds to the atoms' nuclei, they are free to migrate in the form of a current, making the ionized gas a relatively good conductor of electricity.
 In this state, the gas is more properly referred to as a _plasma_.

 Ionized gas is not a perfect conductor.
 As such, the flow of electrons through ionized gas will tend to dissipate energy in the form of heat, thereby helping to keep the gas in a state of ionization.
 The result of this is a tube that will begin to conduct under certain conditions, then tend to stay in a state of conduction until the applied voltage across the gas and/or the heat-generating current drops to a minimum level.